Questions & Answers

 Q. What drugs are covered?
 Are my drugs covered?

-A. To find out what drugs are covered under Molina Healthcare of Florida’s Medicaid Health Plan, view the Preferred Drug List (Formulary) here
+A. To find out what drugs are covered under Molina Healthcare of Florida’s Medicaid Health Plan, view the Preferred Drug List (PDL) here

 Q. What kind of transportation do I get?
 I need help with transportation.